Karneades/Defensomania/README.md

 initiate?
 What are your priorities if malware was executed on an endpoint and you shortly after identify data exfiltration to a remote server?
-Playing Cyber Against Humanity using the provided scenarios educates and trains defenders and provides a basis for discussing different activities and its priorities. _How would you implement those activities in your environment?_ Cyber Against Humanity uses well-known incident phases for the activity categories and focuses on cyber threat detection and response.
+Playing Cyber Against Humanity using the provided scenarios educates and trains defenders and provides a basis for discussing different activities and their priorities. _How would you implement those activities in your environment?_ Cyber Against Humanity uses well-known incident phases for the activity categories and focuses on cyber threat detection and response.